‘Fifty Shades Freed’: Jamie Dornan Still Struggles To Look Sexy Despite Christian Grey’s Reputation

 “They want me to be sexy coming out of the water.
 But it’s not a sand beach!
 It’s one of those pebble beaches,” Jamie Dornan revealed on the show that made everyone burst into laughter.
 “Literally, you cannot look cool running out of the water.”
 The actor then demonstrated his initial effort to walk on the pebbled beach floor.

 Obviously, they can’t use the shot of the famous Christian Grey struggling to walk out of the water, so the crew had to do something about it to make it easier for Jamie Dornan.
-After a few attempts, like putting a carpet, and leveling it with more rocks, the actor revealed that he “ended up wearing those little guppie shoes, those little gel shoes.
+After a few attempts, like putting down a carpet, and leveling it with more rocks, the actor revealed that he “ended up wearing those little guppie shoes, those little gel shoes.
 No one in the world has looked sexy in those.”

 Although Jamie Dornan appears to be not so confident with his “James Bond” scene, he is definitely not one to shy away from teasing the fans about seeing more of him in Fifty Shades Freed.
 Rumor has it that Jamie Dornan will finally show off his manhood in the upcoming installment.
 As a matter of fact, the actor himself hinted that there is a possibility for him to showcase his private part in the next film.